Code-Institute-Submissions/Jonathanrange-Rock-Metal-Quiz_JanResub/README.md

 ## **Features**

 - **Front Page**
-  - The first thing the user sees is a white box with a simple welcome message, as well as start button that takes them to the actual quiz.
+  - The first thing the user sees is a white box with a simple welcome message, as well as a start button that takes them to the actual quiz.

   - Behind the box is an image of a concert from the audience's perspective, covering the entire page.